jonahsnider/js-unit-conversion-benchmarks/readme.md

 <!-- endblock(results) -->

-The mean of the execution times are displayed in the table above.

 ---

 If you want a different library to be added to the benchmark, make an issue or create a pull request if you're comfortable.